RI-SE/smirk/docs/System Requirements Specification.md

 *Figure 7: SMIRK context diagram.*

 ## 2.2 Product Functions ##
-SMIRK comprises the following product functions, organized into the categories sensors, algorithms, and actuators in line with ISO 21448.
+SMIRK comprises implementations of four algorithms and uses external vehicle functions.
+In line with ISO 21448, we organize all constituents into the categories sensors, algorithms, and actuators.

 Sensors:
 - Radar detection and tracking of objects in front of the vehicle (further details in the [System Architecture Description](</docs/System Architecture Description.md#31-logical-view>)).